Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:28:36 - Igor Minar

 Yeah.
-So I spent more than a decade at Google working on the front end infrastructure, Angular and other things.
+So I spent more than a decade at Google working on the frontend infrastructure, Angular and other things.
 And about a year and a half ago, I joined Cloudflare to refocus a little more.
-Not necessarily like abandon the client side, but expand the client side bringing to the server side and combine the two together.
-Because I definitely started to see that we're exhausting the possibilities on the client side.
-And there was so much to be gained by uniting the client side and server side in a way that hasn't been done before and it was edge computing that enabled it.
+Not necessarily abandon the client side, but expand it to the server side and combine the two together.
+Because I definitely started to see that we're exhausting the possibilities on the client side, and there was so much to be gained by uniting the client side and server side in a way that hadn't been done before.
+And it was edge computing that enabled it.
 And Cloudflare is one of the really cool companies in that space, even though it's not so well known for edge computing.

 00:29:25 - Anthony Campolo

 I mean, I would disagree.
-I would say that Cloudflare workers is.
-The vast majority of people are introduced to the idea of edge functions by Cloudflare workers.
+I would say that Cloudflare Workers is how the vast majority of people are introduced to the idea of edge functions.

 00:29:32 - Igor Minar

-I'm surprised to hear that and I'll agree with him.
+I'm surprised to hear that, and I will agree with him.
 Okay, cool.
-I think there are people in the community that are aware of workers and Cloudflare workers and edge computing, but it's definitely not the mainstream understanding today.
+I think there are people in the community that are aware of Workers and Cloudflare Workers and edge computing, but it's definitely not the mainstream understanding today.
 Interesting.
-But I think that's going to about to change.
+But I think that's about to change.

 00:29:52 - Anthony Campolo